Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/screen/screen.md

 ## Description

-Class to get informations and to interact with the screen.
+Class to get information and to interact with the screen.

 ## Static methods